Drip coffee: Characteristics

-A less familiar form of drip brewing is the reversible or "flip" pot commonly known as Napoletana.

 Cultural impact

 Filter coffee is central to Japanese coffee culture and connoisseurship.

 In South India, filter coffee brewed at home is known as Kaapi and is a part of local culture.
 Most houses have a stainless-steel coffee filter and most shops sell freshly roasted and ground coffee beans.
 Some popular filter coffee brands include Mysore café, Hill coffee (Suresh healthcare), Cothas Coffee (Bangalore) and Narasu's Coffee (Salem).
-It is common in South India and Louisiana to add an additive called chicory to coffee to give it a unique taste and flavour.
+It is common in South India and Louisiana to add chicory to coffee to give it a unique taste and flavour.

 Methods

-There are a number of methods and pieces of equipment for making brewed coffee.
+There are a number of methods and pieces of equipment for making drip-brewed coffee.

+Manual pour-over coffee preparation

 Pour-over methods are popular ways of making specialty drip coffee.
-The method involves pouring water over a bed of coffee in a filter-lined conical chamber, such as the Chemex or the Hario V60.
-The filter can be with paper, cloth, or metal.
+The method involves pouring water over a bed of coffee (sometimes also called cake) in a filter-lined conical or cylindrical chamber typically consisting of a filter and a suitable filter holder.
+The filtering can be with paper, cloth, plastic, ceramics, or metal.

 The quality of the resulting coffee is extremely dependent on the technique of the user, with pour-over brewing being a popular method used in the World Brewers Cup.

-Hario V60

-The V60 is a cone-shaped brewer, with ribs along the wall (to prevent the paper sticking and allowing air through) and a single large hole (to allow water to pass through unrestricted).
-Hario began designing brewers in 1980, but the V60 was not released until 2004.
-The brewer received the Japanese Good Design Award in 2007 and is used by most of the winners in the World Brewers Cup.
-The design was adapted to create the Hario W60, a brewer with a flat-bottomed mesh filter, in partnership with 2013 World Barista Champion Pete Licata, to "address the concern baristas have with 'flat bed' brewing".
+The pour-over coffee preparation method typically starts by pouring a small amount of hot water over the coffee grounds and allow it to sit for about half a minute before continuing the pouring.
+This pre-wetting, called blooming, will cause carbon dioxide to be released in bubbles or foam from the coffee grounds and helps to improve the taste.